Donald Trump baby balloon

-During an official visit to the United Kingdom by former U.S. President Donald Trump, an inflatable caricature of Trump (usually known as the Trump Baby or less commonly the Baby Trump) was flown in protest of him, his visit, his history of alleged sexual misconduct, and his policies.
-The balloon depicts Trump as an angry orange baby holding a smartphone.
+During an official visit to the United Kingdom in 2018 by U.S. president Donald Trump, an inflatable caricature of Trump (colloquially known as the Trump Baby or, less commonly, the Baby Trump) was flown in protest of his visit, his history of alleged sexual misconduct, his leadership style and his policies.

 The balloon was flown over Parliament Square, London, on 13 July 2018, where the police estimate that over 100,000 protestors were in attendance, and 50,000 more in the Meadows, Edinburgh, the following day, where protests were also held.
 Although Trump was not visiting Edinburgh, he was spending the weekend at his Turnberry golf course, but permission to fly the balloon there was refused by Police Scotland.

-The balloon has also been flown in France, Argentina, Ireland, and Denmark.
-With permission, activists made a copy of the balloon and it has been flown in numerous locations in the U.S.

 Concept

 One of the organizers, Max Wakefield, described the balloon protest as being in response to "the rise of far-right politics that dehumanises people in order to get into power", and saw it as an attempt to introduce some "good British humour" into the political discourse surrounding Trump's visit.
 Wakefield cited the Trump administration's family separation policy and Trump's withdrawal of the United States from the Paris climate agreement as examples of the kind of policies which the protest was targeting.
 Leo Murray, who led the campaign, wrote in its crowdfunding statement:

 The 6 m tall, helium-filled plastic inflatable, also referred to as a "balloon" or "blimp", was designed by Matt Bonner and constructed by Imagine Inflatables of Leicester.
-It was made after a crowdfunding campaign on Crowdfunder raised the GB£16,000 cost of its creation and deployment.
+It was made after a crowdfunding campaign on Crowdfunder raised the £16,000 cost of its creation and deployment.
 It depicts Trump as "an angry orange baby" with a snarling mouth, tiny hands, wearing a diaper, and holding a smartphone.

-Wakefield said "The only way that you can make any impact with Donald Trump is to mock him, because you can't engage him in any kind of argument — it never gets anywhere."
+Wakefield said, "The only way that you can make any impact with Donald Trump is to mock him, because you can't engage him in any kind of argument — it never gets anywhere."